CORRECTED-Chinese brokers woken from global dreams by market emergency

 Haitong Securities, China's second-biggest

-SA, while its Hong Kong-listed firm this year closed a deal to
+its Hong Kong-listed firm this year closed a deal to buy Asian

 Now Haitong's attention is squarely on domestic matters, as